-- 1. The Economics team has provided a specific Economics Transition Google Classroom designed to prepare students prior to joining the subject.
-The code is: vruooj5 - 2.
-Keep up to date on current affairs; read publications such as The Economist.
+- 1. Keep up to date on current affairs; read publications such as The Economist.
 Keep up to date with the latest developments around the world.
-Take an interest in specific geographic regions which appeal to you. - 3.
+Take an interest in specific geographic regions which appeal to you. - 2.
 Take an interest in the financial markets.
 Using websites like Investopedia, Bullbearings and Bloomberg to investigate stock markets such as the FTSE and Dow Jones.
 Many websites offer the possibility to set up a simulation share portfolio.
-Try your hand at trading and try to devise a strategy based on current economic conditions. - 4.
+Try your hand at trading and try to devise a strategy based on current economic conditions. - 3.
 Explore Tutor2u.
 As an A-level Economist this site will become a life support mechanism to you and give you access to highly relevant information which will support your course.
-Start reading the Economics Blog on a daily basis. - 5.
-Read some popular Economics.
+Start reading the Economics Blog on a daily basis. - 4.
+Read some popular economics books.
 In recent years there has been a lot of public interest in economics and this has given rise to a number of books such at 'The Undercover Economist' and 'Freakonomics'.
-Try to read two or three of these popular economics texts to understand the methodology and issues covered by economics. - 6.
+Try to read two or three of these popular economics texts to understand the methodology and issues covered by economics. - 5.
 Discover different multi-media.
 There are many useful websites offering videos and podcasts on economic affairs.
 Keep up to date by downloading and watching / listening to topical and interesting areas.